Symmetric, Parametric Shelf Clip

 eps is a small number - not recommended to change as it will start to do strange things.
 A lot of the math assumes this is close to zero.
 This is also used to create a (very) small tolerance for the clip.

-Symmetric, Parametric Shelf Clip by fehknt is licensed under the Attribution - Non-Commercial - Share Alike license.
+Symmetric, Parametric Shelf Clip by fehknt is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure fehknt would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure fehknt would love to see what you've printed.
+Please document your print and share a Make with the community.